salan668/FAE/README.md

 ```
 git clone https://github.com/salan668/FAP.git
 ```
 If you would like to use FAP in any project, please add the path in your system envirement.
-A trick method to create a .pth file in the site-packages folder (<Your own python folder>\Lib\site-packages) and add a path that point to the root folder of the FAP.
+A trick method is to create a .pth file in the site-packages folder (<Your own python folder>\Lib\site-packages) and add a path that point to the root folder of the FAP.

 ### Running the example.
 ```